CBS News 24/7: Programming history

-In May 2025, CBS announced The Takeout, a new political talk show hosted by Major Garrett that premiered on May 27; it is adapted from his former weekly podcast of the same name and replaced America Decides in the same timeslot.
-Also introduced was CBS News 24/7 Primetime, a 90 minute evening newscast similarly formatted to the previously announced "whiparound" format.
+In May 2025, CBS announced The Takeout, a political talk show hosted by Major Garrett that premiered on May 27.
+Adapted from Garrett’s former weekly podcast of the same name, it replaced America Decides in its time slot.
+That same day, the network launched CBS News 24/7 Primetime, a 90-minute evening newscast anchored by Elizabeth Cook.
+With the debut of 24/7 Primetime, CBS News Bay Area surpassed New York in total produced programming hours.